Arshiakhan50/Dinosaur-Run/README.md

 - **Endless Runner Gameplay**
 - Experience classic endless runner gameplay where the goal is to survive as long as possible.

 - **Classes and Objects**: The game's elements, such as the dinosaur, cacti, and birds, are implemented as Python classes.
-Each class encapsulates both data (attributes) and behavior (methods).
+Each class encapsulates both data (attributes) and methods.

 - **Inheritance**: Inheritance is utilized to create specialized classes for different game elements (e.g., Dino, Cactus, Bird), inheriting common attributes and behaviors from a base class.